Alert: California’s “GDPR Lite” Will Affect Businesses Across Industries and Across the Country

 - Prohibits a business from selling the personal information of a California resident under 16 years of age, unless affirmatively authorized.

-The CPA will generally be enforced by the Attorney General, but it also, in limited circumstances, provides a private right of action
+The CCPA will generally be enforced by the Attorney General, but it also, in limited circumstances, provides a private right of action

 If you have questions about this alert, please contact one of the authors or any other member of the firm’s Cybersecurity and Data Privacy Team.